 When hail hits, Dent Wizard is ready to restore your vehicle to its pre-storm condition with our industry-leading hail damage repairs.
-Getting hail repair services from Dent Wizard is fast, and hassle-free.
+Getting hail repair services on cars and trucks from Dent Wizard is fast, and hassle-free.

 - Contact your auto insurance provider to see if the hail damage repair is covered in your policy.
-Different insurance companies handle hail claims differently.
+Every insurance company handles hail claims differently.
 Follow up with your agent if you do not know where to start the claim process.

-- Get your vehicles damage appraised either through your insurance agencies claim drive, field inspection, or through a direct repair program with companies like Dent Wizard.
+- Get your truck or car's damage appraised either through your insurance agency's claim drive, field inspection, or through a direct repair program with companies like Dent Wizard.

 - Clean the exterior of your vehicle to ensure that the best estimate can be given.

-- Tell your adjuster that Dent Wizard is you repair shop of choice.
+- Tell your adjuster that Dent Wizard is your repair shop of choice.

 - If Dent Wizard is writing your estimate, our customer care center will assist you in getting an appointment scheduled (800-969-4245 (HAIL)).